"Annoying" plugins on official list

 Redmine Community Relations Team

-RE: "Annoying" plugins on official list - Added by Jan Niggemann (redmine.org team member) about 3 years ago
+RE: "Annoying" plugins on official list - Added by Jan Niggemann (redmine.org team member) almost 6 years ago

 Discussion in #17689